An intensive, practical course designed to produce professional writers and compelling scripts.

 The course is modular and can be undertaken as either full or part-time study.
 Part-time students take the Dramatic Structure and Writing for the Screen modules in their first year and Theatre and Radio, Professional Skills and Final Script in their second year.

 Modules are taught over three weekends of intensive tutor-led workshops.

-In the Professional Skills module, a tutor will guide the students through the workshops while also introducing a range of visiting guest speakers, script editors, producers, agents etc.
+In the Professional Skills module, a tutor will guide you through the workshops while also introducing a range of visiting guest speakers, script editors, producers and agents.

 Tutors and Visiting Professionals